 Gain a professional tour guide qualification while discovering the rich and varied history and heritage of Clerkenwell and Islington with this award-winning London tour guiding course.

 This accredited course will teach you how to become a tour guide.
 The course will equip you with the skills to plan and give professional walking tours throughout great medieval monastic houses and handsome Georgian squares, which the area is famous for.

-Once you have qualified you will be invited to join the Clerkenwell & Islington Guides Association (CIGA) and become one of the mayor of Islington's official tour guides.
+Once you have qualified you will be invited to join the Clerkenwell & Islington Guides Association (CIGA) (which operates under the name Islington Guided Walks) and become one of the Mayor of Islington's official tour guides.

 The course is suitable both for people who are new to tour guiding and for experienced tour guides who want to develop their knowledge and skills further.